How to Create a Customer Journey Map (and Increase Conversions)

 Examples of customer journey maps for different types of businesses (SaaS, eCommerce, and brick-and-mortar stores)

-Peter has both an e-commerce business and a chain of restaurants, so he works with different journey maps for each.
-Whether a SaaS, eCommerce or brick-and-mortar store, each type of business should use the correct customer journey map to visualise the entire buying process.
-So should you, if you want to become successful.
+Peter has an e-commerce business and a restaurant chain, so he uses different customer journey maps.
+Whether a SaaS, eCommerce, or brick-and-mortar store, each type of business should use the correct customer journey map to visualise the entire buying process.
+So should you if you want to become successful.

 Fortunately, there are plenty of free resources and online tools.
-With Uxpressia, pan>0;”>, you can quickly create and share professional customer journey maps, impact maps, and personas with your team.
+With Uxpress, you can quickly create and share professional customer journey maps, impact maps, and personas with your team.
 Hubspot offers seven free customer journey map templates that Hubspot can customise for any business.
-Tools that allow you to create professional journey maps for various companies quickly are Dribble, LucidChart, FlowMap, Aerolab and Figma“font-weight: 400;” data-mce-style=”font-weight: 400;”>.
+Tools that allow you to quickly create professional journey maps for various companies are Dribble, LucidChart, FlowMap, Aerolab, and Figma.

-I said goodbye to my friend, and I thanked him for the lesson I got from him.
+I said goodbye to my friend and thanked him for the lesson I learned from him.
 He found his way in life and maintained his business in a complex and competitive environment.
-But, most importantly, he never doubted himself, and with a clear strategy in mind, he never stopped purchasing his dreams.
+Most importantly, he never doubted himself, and with a clear strategy in mind, he never stopped pursuing his dreams.